Mary Fife Laning

-Mary Fife Laning was an American painter and wife of artist Edward Laning.
+Mary Fife Laning was an American painter and printmaker working in a social realist style with a feminist perspective.

 Career

-Mary Elizabeth Fife was born in 1898 or 1900 in Canton, Ohio.
+Mary Elizabeth Fife was born on August 26, 1900, to Adison J. Fife and Catharine Campbell in Cleveland, Ohio.
+She grew up in Canton, Ohio.

 In 1923, she earned a B.A. from the Carnegie Institute of Technology.
-In 1925–1927, she did postgraduate work at Cooper Union.
+In 1925–1927, she did postgraduate work at Cooper Union, where she earned an award for best mural painting in 1926.
 In 1928, she studied at the Academie Russe in Paris.

 From 1930 to 1935, she studied at the Art Students League under Kenneth Hayes Miller.
-There she met her husband, Edward Laning, whom she married in 1933.
+There she met her husband, Edward Laning, whom she married on her birthday in 1933.
 The Lanings became part of the Miller circle with Reginald Marsh and Isabel Bishop.

 The Lanings lived most of their lives in Brooklyn, New York.
+As a painter, muralist, and printmaker, Fife Laning explored social realist subject matter.
+Her art reflected life in New York in the mid 20th century, contributing to the style developed by the Fourteenth Street School of New York in the 1930s.